ua-cms/higgscharm/README.md

 ### Processors

 * `ztomumu`: Select events in a $Z\rightarrow \mu \mu$ region
+* `ztoee`: Select events in a $Z\rightarrow ee$ region

-It is defined in the [ZToMuMuProcessor](https://github.com/deoache/higgscharm/blob/dask/analysis/processors/ztomumu.py) class.
+The processors are defined in [`analysis/processors/`](https://github.com/deoache/higgscharm/tree/dask/analysis/processors).
 The selection, variables, output histograms, triggers, among other features, are defined through a configuration file located in `analysis/configs/processor/<year>` (see [here](https://github.com/deoache/higgscharm/blob/dask/analysis/configs/README.md) for a detailed description).

 To submit jobs at T2B using HTCondor we use [submit_condor.py](https://github.com/deoache/higgscharm/blob/dask/submit_condor.py):